WickedyWick/WinFormsApp1/README.md

 In case if high traffic is expected implement queues etc

-current to do is to fix damn EF and MYSQL compatibility and things will be easier

 Ideally middleware would be needed
 # MYSQL
 create table events(id int AUTO_INCREMENT PRIMARY KEY, name varchar(60) NOT NULL, startTime DATETIME NOT NULL, endTime DATETIME NOT NULL, seatsAvailable int DEFAULT NULL);